I’ve rounded up 58 fun and budget-friendly gift wrapping ideas for anyone on your list.

 Alternate idea: Google other Christmas origami shapes you could add to your gift wrapping techniques.

-I was fascinated with wax seals when I was a kid.
-I’m not even sure where the fascination came from, but I had my own metal seal and wax sticks.
+I was fascinated with wax seal stamps when I was a kid.
+I’m not even sure where the fascination came from, but I had my own metal seal stamp and wax sticks.
 I would write letters to family and friends and seal it with a little flower.

 Joanna used a seal in place of tape to hold the twine in place on her presents, and it turned out beautiful.
 I’m also dying over the adorable little mouse.